-EPA has previously determined that the Martinsburg Area has attained the 1997 annual $PM{2.5}$ NAAQS.
-As noted previously, on November 20, 2009 (74 FR 60199), EPA determined that the Martinsburg Area had attained the 1997 annual PM2.5 standard, based on 2007-2009 and 2008-2010 quality-assured, guality-controlled, and certified ambient air quality monitoring data.
+had attained the 1997 annual PM{2.5} standard, based on 2007-2009 and 2008-2010 quality-assured, qualitycontrolled, and certified ambient air quality monitoring data.
 Pursuant to 40 CFR 51.2004(c), this "clean data" determination for the Area suspended the requirements for the State to submit an attainment demonstration and associated RACM, a RFP plan, contingency measures, and other planning SIPs related to the attainment of the 1997 annual PM2.5 NAAQS until the Area is redesignated to attainment for the standard or EPA determines that the Area has again violated the standard, at which time such plans are required to be submitted.
-On January 10, 2012 (77 FR 1411), EPA determined that the entire Martinsburg Area had attained the 1997 annual $PM{2.5}$ NAAQS by its statutory attainment date of April 5, 2010, based upon complete, qualityassured and certified ambient air quality monitoring data for the period of 2007-2009.
+EPA also determined in the May 22, 2012 rulemaking, that the Baltimore Area had attained the 1997 annual PM{2.5} NAAQS by its statutory attainment date of April 5, 2010.
+The basis and effect of the determination of attainment for the 1997 annual PM{2.5} NAAQS was discussed in the proposed (76 FR 72374, November 23, 2011) and final rulemaking notice (77 FR 30208, May 22, 2012).

-Maryland's redesignation request submittal included the historic monitoring data for the annual PM2.5 monitoring sites in the Martinsburg Area.
-The historic monitoring data shows that the Martinsburg Area has attained and continues to attain the 1997 annual PM2 5 NAAOS.
-MDE assures that all PM2.5 monitoring data for the Maryland portion of the Area has been quality-assured, quality-controlled, and certified by the State in accordance with 40 CFR 58.10.
-Furthermore, EPA has thoroughly reviewed the most recent ambient air quality monitoring data for PM2.5 in the Area, as submitted by the State and recorded in EPA's Air Quality System (AQS).
-The PM2.5 quality-assured, quality-controlled, and state-certified 2009-2012 air quality data shows that the Martinsburg Area continues to attain the 1997 annual PM2.5 NAAQS.
-The Area's PM2.5 annual design values for the 2009-2011, and 2010-2012 monitoring periods as well as preliminary data for 2013 are provided in Table 1.
+Maryland's redesignation request submittal included the historic monitoring data for the annual PM{2.5} monitoring sites in the Baltimore Area.
+The historic monitoring data shows that the Baltimore Area has attained and continues to attain the 1997 annual PM{2.5} NAAQS.
+MDE assures that all PM{2.5} monitoring data for the Baltimore

+Area has been quality-assured, qualitycontrolled, and certified by the State in accordance with 40 CFR 58.10.
+Furthermore, EPA has thoroughly reviewed the most recent ambient air quality monitoring data for PM{2.5} in the Area, as submitted by the State and recorded in EPA's Air Quality System (AQS).
+The PM{2.5} quality-assured, quality-controlled, and state-certified 2009-2012 air quality data shows that the Baltimore Area continues to attain the 1997 annual PM{2.5} NAAQS.
+The Area's PM{2.5} annual design values for the 2009-2011, and 2010-2012 monitoring periods as well as preliminary data for 2013 are provided in Table 1.

-TABLE 1-DESIGN VALUES IN THE MARTINSBURG AREA FOR THE 1997 ANNUAL $\rm PM{2.5}$ NAAQS FOR 2008-2010, 2009-2011 and 2010-2012 Monitoring Periods
+TABLE 1-DESIGN VALUES IN THE BALTIMORE AREA FOR THE 1997 ANNUAL PM{2.5} NAAQS